ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/revert-revisions.markdown

 1. **Point in Time**
    Specify the point in time to revert documents to.
-   Documents will ve reverted to a revision that was created for them at the specified point in time, or to the nearest revision preceding this time.
+   Documents will be reverted to a revision that was created for them at the specified point in time, or to the nearest revision preceding this time.